otfried/ipe-tools/snap/README.md

 system!

 To allow Ipe to run *pdflatex*, the Ipe snap contains a *small Texlive installation*.
-You will need to remember that when Ipe fails to find a Latex style or package that you are using, you will need to install it **inside** the snap.
-The following commands are exposed by the snap to help you find Latex problems: `ipe.pdflatex`, `ipe.lualatex`, `ipe.kpsewhich`.
+You will need to remember this when Ipe fails to find a Latex style or package.
+In this case, you will need to install the Latex package **inside** the snap.

+Note that the following commands are exposed by the snap to help you find Latex problems: `ipe.pdflatex`, `ipe.lualatex`, `ipe.kpsewhich`.

 ## Installing additional Latex packages

-You cannot add additional Latex styles or packages to the Texlive installation inside a snap, as snaps reside entirely in read-only memory.
+You cannot actually add additional Latex packages to the Texlive installation inside a snap, as snaps reside entirely in read-only memory.
 However, Ipe's Latex installation can use a *user tree* where you can add additional styles and fonts.
 To install into this user tree, you run the *texlive manager* `tlmgr` contained in the snap.
-For technical reasons, it has to be run outside the snap, like this:
+For technical reasons, it has to be run from outside the snap, like
+this:

 ```
 /snap/ipe/current/bin/tlmgr install dante-logo